Onyx-Protocol/Onyx/docs/core/build-applications/queries.md

 $code list-usd-assets ../examples/java/Queries.java ../examples/ruby/queries.rb ../examples/node/queries.js

+After [updating the value](assets.md#update-tags-on-existing-assets) of an asset's tag, you can query for that asset using the new value of the tag.

 ## Accounts

 List all accounts with `checking` as the `type` in the account tags:

 $code list-checking-accounts ../examples/java/Queries.java ../examples/ruby/queries.rb ../examples/node/queries.js

+After [updating the value](accounts.md#update-tags-on-existing-accounts) of an account's tag, you can query for that account using the new value of the tag.

 ## Unspent Outputs